-RHVA will be using synchronous learning.
+RHVA will be using a combination of synchronous and asynchronous learning.
 Synchronous learning refers to a method of learning in which a group of participants is engaged in learning at the same time.
-There is real time interaction with other people, therefore, the Zoom conference platform makes this possible because students can interact with the instructor and other participants.
+There is real-time interaction with other people, therefore, the Zoom conference platform makes this possible because students can interact with the instructor and other participants.
+Our students will begin each day with synchronous learning.
+Asynchronous learning is where students will work on their own to ensure mastery is taking place.
+This learning will take place after the lunch break.
+Students may also have the opportunity to extend their learning or be provided extra teacher support during the afternoon work time.